MathiasSJacobsen/HotDrink-DSL/README.md

 Adds a graph view of the multi-way dataflow constrain system made, provided by Sprotty.
 ![Picture of the button to open graph view](media/diagramopen.png)
-![Picture of the graph view](media/diagramView.png)
+![Picture of the graph view](media/diagramView.png) Green nodes are named *component.constraint*.
+Blue nodes are method names.
+Orange nodes are variables.
+Lines with red dots in each end is a method-to-constraint connection, while the arrows are the dataflow in and out of the method.

 ### Generation of JavaScript code from the HotDrink DSL
 The extension provides a command to generate JavaScript code from the HotDrink DSL.
 By pressing `cmd + shift + p` when a HotDrink file (.hd) is active.
 There is a menu item to generate the code.
 Type `Generate JavaScript from the current HotDrink DSL file` and click on it.
 This will generate the JavaScript file inside a folder called `<root>/generated`.
 The name of the file will be the same as the name of the HotDrink file, but with the extension `.js`.